alotofnekos/CSOPESY/README.md

 MEZEN LABABIDI

 RUNNING THE PROGRAM FROM USER TERMINAL
-1. navigate to the emulator-whole folder using cd emulator-whole
+1. navigate to the build folder located under the Memory folder using cd
-2. compile *csopesy-wschedulers.cpp* using any C++ v14 compiler
+2. from the build folder execute "cmake .." and then "make"
-3. run the executable file
+3. run the exe file using "./opesy"